USTLibraries/Discovery-Loader-Widget/README.md

 Uses the same DIV tag structure as the Primo DIV.
 See example-summon.html for documentation.

-Set the discovery_widget_loader_custom_settings js and css variable to use summon.js and summon.css
+Set the discovery_widget_loader_custom_settings variable to use summon.js and summon.css

 No plans on adding additional features to summon.js